How To Paint A Palm Tree Sunset

-This beginners acrylic painting tutorial will guide you through the steps on how to render a sunset full of pink, orange, blue and purple hues.
+This beginners acrylic painting tutorial will guide you through the steps on how to paint a palm tree sunset with a full pink, orange and blue sky.
 In the foreground there are silhouettes of swaying palm trees with string lights and an umbrella with two beach chairs.

 Other Tropical Theme Paintings: